 If your file is incomplete, missing documents/forms, you will not be considered for an invitation to an information session/interview required for acceptance into the Radiography Program.

-If you want to validate that all the required paperwork has been submitted, you should call the Admissions Office at 610-861-5500.
+To validate that all required paperwork has been received, please check your application portal.
+If you have additional questions, contact the Admissions Office at 610-861-5500 or adminio@northampton.edu.

 Competitive candidates: